 In some cases, you may be wrongfully accused of this crime if there was no property owner present.
 By law, when no owner is present, you must make an attempt to leave your information or contact the owner and if this can be proven, you may be able to fight your charges.

 In accidents where there is bodily injury to another and you fail to stop and render aid or provide information, you may be accused of a third degree felony.
 This carries the standard penalties for a third degree felony in Florida.

 A hit and run accident that results in the death of another will bring first degree felony charges if you fail to stop and render aid.
 If the accident was found to have occurred while you were under the influence of drugs or alcohol, a mandatory 2 year jail sentence is added to the penalties.

 Charges of leaving the scene of an accident are difficult to fight on your own and often require the experience of a Miami criminal defense attorney.
-You may be able to reduce these charges or have them dropped with the guidance of an attorney.
+You may be able to reduce these charges or have them dropped with the guidance of an new jersey attorneys.

 Contacting a Miami Criminal Defense Attorney

 You are entitled to know all your legal rights before prosecution for any suspected criminal activity – including your right to legal representation.
 If you are facing criminal charges in South Florida, your legal team is your best defense.
 Contact the South Florida criminal defense attorney team at Falk & Ross to discuss your case – 877-663-5110.

 Sorry, the comment form is closed at this time.